neopragma/dnmusic/sight-reading.md

 C clefs are not used in transposed parts.
 Transposed parts always use treble or bass clef.

 Clefs may change in any given part as the music moves higher or lower.

+## Clues for sight-reading

+Written music contains clues that can help us sight-read the _music_ and not just the _notes_.

+Where do we look for clues in the written music?
+I've prepared some tips [on a separate page](clues-for-sight-reading.md).